 The school operates a Sixth Form for a total of 260 students.
-Whilst the admission number into Year 12 is 30, if fewer than 100 of the school's existing students transfer into Year 12, external pupils will be admitted until Year 12 reaches its capacity of 130.
+Whilst the admission number into Year 12 is 30, if fewer than 100 of the school's existing students transfer into Year 12, external pupils will be admitted until Year 12 reaches its capacity of 130

 Applications for the Sixth Form should be made directly to the school using the application form available from the school's website.
-Completed application forms must be returned to the school by 1 March 2023.
+Completed application forms must be returned to the school by1 March 2024

 Cardinal Newman Catholic School welcomes applications from external students aged 16 or 17 years old in September 2023 for admission into Year 12 in September 2023.
 Cardinal Newman School does not accept new applications from students aged 18 +.
 Both internal and external students wishing to enter the sixth form will be expected to have met minimum academic entry requirements for the sixth form (an external student is a student not on roll at Cardinal Newman School in Year 11).
 If either internal or external applicants fail to meet the minimum course requirements they will be given the option of pursuing any alternative courses for which they do meet the minimum requirements.
 These minimum requirements for each course offered will be published annually on the Post 16 section of Cardinal Newman School's website.
-Minimum class sizes will be set and if insufficient applications are received the school reserves the right to withdraw the course, an alternative course will be offered in these circumstances.
+Minimum class sizes will be set and if insufficient applications are received the school reserves the right to withdraw the course.